orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Test: Hacking + Logic [Sleaze] v.
 Intuition + Firewall You can use this action to mark a target without getting the normal permissions.
 This is the action for hackers emphasizing their [[Matrix Attributes#Sleaze|Sleaze]] over their Attack, making it an analog to Brute Force.
 When targeting an icon, you put one mark on it, up to a maximum of three marks per icon.
 Additionally, every two full net hits counts as one hit on a Matrix Perception Test, so you can get some info along with your mark.
 Before rolling, you can declare that you are trying for more than one mark.
 If you try for two marks in one shot, you take a –4 dice pool penalty on the attempt.
 If you try for three marks in one go, you take a –10 dice pool penalty.
 You can also use this action to hop to a grid for which you don’t have legitimate access.
 The defense dice pool in this case is 4 dice for a local grid or 6 dice for a global grid.
 If you succeed, instead of putting a mark on the grid, you hop to that grid immediately.
 Using  [[#HACK ON THE FLY COMPLEX ACTION|Hack on the Fly]] to hop grids unsuccessfully doesn’t alert the grid or its demiGOD the way most unsuccessful [[Matrix Attributes#Sleaze|Sleaze]] actions do.

+##### HAYWIRE (COMPLEX ACTION)
+Marks required: None
+Test: Cybercombat + Logic [Attack] v.
+Willpower + Firewall Target must be a persona not running in VR.
+Haywire disables all of the target’s PAN-related functions.
+Physical devices still function, so smartguns can still fire and chemsuits still offer protection, but without wireless or PAN functions.
+This effect lasts until the target succeeds an extended Computer + Logic [Data Processing] (Hacker’s Net Hits, Simple Action) test with a threshold equal to the net hits from the attacker’s roll; each attempt takes a simple action.
+The target may simply reset their device and reboot it with a Complex Action; the device will be back online at the end of the following Combat Turn, which takes one minute.
+Glitching the test to fix the device adds an additional net hit to the attacker’s roll.
+A critical glitch causes all the devices on the PAN to require an OS reinstall.
+This takes multiple hours and a connection to a persona-enabled device.

 ##### HIDE (COMPLEX ACTION)
 Marks Required: 0
 Test: Electronic Warfare + Intuition [Sleaze] v.
 Intuition + Data Processing You’ll probably be spotted by another icon, even if you’re running silent.
 You can use this action to make a target lose you.
 If you succeed, the target stops spotting you and needs to perform a new Matrix Perception action against you if it wants to find you again.
 You can’t hide from an icon that has a mark on you, so you’ll need to clear those before you can try this action.

+##### I AM THE FIREWALL (COMPLEX ACTION/INTERRUPT [–5 INITIATIVE SCORE])
+Marks required: None
+Test: Computer + Intuition [Data Processing]
+I Am the Firewall allows the hacker to give a Defense test bonus to all allies with access to an AR feed from the user.
+The number of bonus dice is equal to the number of hits on a Computer + Intuition [Data Processing] Test.
+This bonus lasts until the beginning of the hacker’s next Initiative Pass.
+The hacker can only share their feed with a number of users equal to or less than their Data Processing attribute.
+When you take this action as an Interrupt Action, your Initiative Score is reduced by 5.

+##### INTERVENE (INTERRUPT ACTION [–5 INITIATIVE SCORE])
+Marks required: None
+Test: Computer + Intuition [Data Processing]
+This allows the hacker to give an immediate defense bonus to the owner of a device slaved to the hacker’s PAN.
+This action can be taken only if the device making the attack is wirelessly enabled and the hacker is aware of it.
+When you take this action, your Initiative Score is reduced by 5.
+Roll your Computer + Intuition [Data Processing], adding the number of hits to your ally’s Defense test.
+This bonus applies only to the current Defense test—it cannot be carried over to any other Combat Turn or Initiative Pass.

 ##### INVITE MARK (SIMPLE ACTION)
 Marks Required: Owner